 Once you have established that there was a violation, you will also need to show that you were actually harmed by the violation.
 When you present your habeas petition, the State will likely argue that even though a violation occurred, the violation did not actually harm you in your trial, and therefore was a "harmless error."
 If the court finds that the violation did not cause "actual prejudice" to your case, it will conclude that the error was harmless, and habeas relief will not be granted.
+39

-While the "actual prejudice" standard applies to all federal habeas claims, state prisoners will also need to overcome the Anti-Terrorism and Effective Death Penalty Act ("AEDPA") standard, which limits federal courts' ability to grant habeas relief when reviewing claims from state prisoners.
+While the "actual prejudice" standard applies to all federal habeas claims, people incarcerated in state custody will also need to overcome the Anti-Terrorism and Effective Death Penalty Act ("AEDPA") standard.
+AEDPA limits federal courts' ability to grant habeas relief when reviewing claims from people incarcerated by the state.
 This standard is described in further detail in Section (h) below.

-(b) The State must say that the error was harmless in a clear and timely manner
+(b) The State will likely say that the error was harmless in a clear and timely manner

 While you will likely have to overcome the State's defense that the error was harmless, the court will not automatically assume that the State has made this argument.
-Rather, the State must come forward affirmatively plead (come forward and say) that the violation was a "harmless error."
+Rather, the State must come forward and affirmatively plead (come forward and say) that the violation was a "harmless error."
 This is called "raising the 'harmless error' issue" or "raising the 'harmless error' defense."
 If the prosecution does not raise the harmless error issue in a clear and timely manner, it is "waived" (lost), and the court will assume that the violation caused you actual harm.
-This generally means that the State must raise the "harmless error" defense concurring opinion agrees with the basic holding of the majority opinion, but may decide the case on different grounds, or provide alternative explanations for the basis of the holding.
-Again, concurring opinions can sometimes be very influential and provide different arguments that might help your case, but they do not have as much weight or persuasive force as majority opinions.
+This generally means that the State must raise the "harmless error" defense in its response to your habeas petition.
+Ultimately, however, it is likely that the State will raise this defense, so you should be sure to explain in your petition how the error harmed you and show how it affected the jury's decision-making.